automationmojo/automationkit/README.md

 * Test case code

 ### Distributed Integration Model ###
 The **AutomationKit** defines an object model that helps to create a test landscape where automation activies can be conducted and coordinated.
-The pre-defined object model provide helps eliminate a lot of experimental or trial and error activity when standing up new automation products, by defining patterns that have been previously utilized to successfully create large scale automation projects.
+The pre-defined object model helps to eliminate a lot of experimental or trial and error activities when standing up new automation products, by defining patterns that have been previously utilized to successfully create large scale automation projects.

 The **AutomationKit** is designed to be a good solid foundation which organizations engaging in large scale automation projects can easily extend.
-Organizations that intend to utilize the **AutomationKit** would extend the base object model by building an integration layer that sits on top of the **AutomationKit** layer as depicted in the diagram below.
+Organizations that intend to utilize the **AutomationKit** would extend the base object model by building an integration layer and product layer that sits on top of the **AutomationKit** layer as depicted in the diagram below.

 ![Test Automation Software Stack](./images/organization-test-software-stack.jpg?raw=true)